BukolaOmok/quote-app-express-backend/README.md

-# Intermediate starter for _javascript_ express APIs.

-This is an intermediate starter template for node.js API apps written in JavaScript (not TypeScript) using Express.

-It does not use express router, though you are free to make use of that.
+# PostgreSQL Practice
+This is my first postgreSQL database practice.
+You may find it useful for your first practice too.

 ## Configuration on dev machine

 Copy `.env.example` to `.env` and set any variables there appropriately:

+If like me you made use of database, then follow along.

 -   `DATABASE_URL` to your database's connection string.

-If you are not using a database, change server.js to remove any import of the `support/db.js` module.

 ## Configuration on production environment

-If you using a DB for this API, set the `DATABASE_URL` environment variable (e.g. on render.com this is done through the UI under settings/environment).
+Set the `DATABASE_URL` environment variable (e.g. on render.com this is done through the UI under settings/environment).

-## Change this README.md file!

-If you have used this project as a template, remember to change this readme file to add your own documentation and remove anything you don't need.

 ## Features